gabrielblain/SPIChanges/cran-comments.md

 * This is a new release.

-* The words 'Blain', 'nonstationary', 'al', and 'et' in the DESCRIPTION file are not misspelled
+* The words 'Blain', 'nonstationary', 'al', and 'et' in the DESCRIPTION file are not misspelled.